zoontek/react-native-edge-to-edge/README.md

 ### 3-button navigation mode

 This library follows the default [AndroidX `enableEdgeToEdge`](https://developer.android.com/develop/ui/views/layout/edge-to-edge) behavior.
 The system bars are transparent, except in 3-button navigation mode, where the navigation bar becomes translucent (semi-opaque).
-Its color adjusts based on your app's light or dark theme.
+Its color adjusts based on light or dark theme.

 ## API